WICG/historical-paymentrequest/explainer.md

 # Better Web Payments

-### The problem - payments are hard
+### What is this?

+This is a proposal for a new web API that will allow merchants (i.e. websites selling physical or digital goods) to easily accept payments from multiple payment schemes with minimal integration.

+### Why do we care?

 Buying things on the web, particularly on mobile, is a frustrating experience for users.
 Every website has its own flow and its own validation rules, and most require users to manually type in the same set of information over and over again.
 Likewise, it is difficult and time consuming for developers to create good checkout flows that support various payment schemes.

-We can fix this by allowing the User-Agent to act as an intermediary between the three key parties in every transaction: The Merchant, the Buyer, and the Payment Instrument.
-Information necessary to process and confirm a transaction is passed between the Payment Instrument and the Merchant via the User-Agent with the User confirming and authing as necessary across the flow.
+We can fix this by allowing the User-Agent to act as an intermediary between three key parties in every transaction: The Merchant, the Buyer, and the Payment Instrument.
+Information necessary to process and confirm a transaction is passed between the Payment Instrument and the Merchant via the User-Agent with the Buyer confirming and authing as necessary across the flow.

 In addition to better, more consistent user experiences, this also enables websites to take advantage of more secure payment schemes (e.g. tokenization and system-level authentication).
 This reduces liability for the merchant and helps protect sensitive user information.

 ### Goals

+  - Allow the user-agent to act as facilitator between merchants, users, and payment instruments
-  - Standardize the communication flow between a merchant (website), user-agent, and payment instrument
+  - Standardize the communication flow between a merchant, user-agent, and payment instrument
-  - User-agent acts as intermediary between merchant and user-installed payment instruments
-  - Easy installation and removal of payment instruments for users
+  - Easy installation/registration and removal of payment instruments for users
   - Bring more secure payment methods to the web

+### Non-goals

+  - Not trying to create a new payment scheme
+  - Not trying to integrate directly with payment processors

 ### Payment Request Lifecycle

-1. Website requests payment with supported payment instruments
+1. Merchant requests payment with supported payment instruments
-1. UA presents to user a list of payment instruments supported by merchant and installed by user as well as shipping options
+1. UA presents to user a list of payment instruments supported by merchant and installed by user as well as shipping options and address input/selection
 1. User selects payment instrument of choice and, if shipping address is requested, selects or inputs a shipping address.
 1. Total transaction amount and other necessary data is passed to payment instrument for further processing.
 1. Payment instrument returns back relevant data (e.g. credit card number, token, transaction ID) after successful authorization or transaction to UA
 1. Data is passed through UA back to merchant
+2. Merchant finalizes transaction

 A payment instrument can fundamentally take one of two actions: 1.)
 It can return back data necessary to finalize the transaction (but the transaction remains non-finalized); or 2.)
 It can complete the transaction and return back proof of the completed transaction